praiztech/Deque-Homepage/README.md

-# Responsive-design
+# Responsive-design & Accessibility

-## A basic blog site implemented using HTML5, and CSS3 floats and media queries.
+A modern implementation of Deque's website homepage using HTML, CSS, and vanilla JavaScript.